jhipster/generator-jhipster/rfcs/2-jhipster-rfc-jhipster-companion.md

 ## Usage in production

-Once deployed on a production server, the **JHipster companion** can be configured to discover JHipster application instances automatically by plugging into service discovery backends (eureka, consul, kubernetes) or using a static list of application URLs provided in the configuration.
+Once deployed on a production server, the **JHipster companion** can be configured to discover JHipster application instances automatically by plugging into service discovery backends (Eureka, Consul, Kubernetes) or using a static list of application URLs provided in the configuration.

 # Reference-level explanation